Construction & Materials

 Knowing these facts has fundamentally changed my mind about the range of woods I currently use for my instruments, and the woods I would like to use in the future.
 Since the old luthiers were open-minded and innovative when it came to materials, I have no regrets about imitating that attitude five centuries later.

-I use traditional linseed oil varnish for the bodies and backs of my instruments.
-It is made from a mixture of linseed oil and various resins, and is the type of varnish used for lutes (and instruments in the violin family) from the Renaissance through the Baroque.
-Due to the influence of contemporary classical guitar making methods, the much more modern technique of French polishing is too often applied to modern lutes, vihuelas and baroque guitars.
-This spirit varnish technique has no place or meaning in the context of historic Renaissance and Baroque instruments.
+Due to the influence of contemporary classical guitar-making techniques, the much more modern method of French polishing is too often applied to modern lutes, vihuelas, and Baroque guitars.
+However, this spirit varnish technique has no historical basis or relevance in the context of Renaissance and Baroque instruments.